Ron Grainer: Maigret and after

 In 1960 Grainer achieved public recognition with his theme and incidental music for the TV series Maigret.
 When Maigret was given the Ivor Novello "Outstanding Composition for Film, TV or Radio" award in 1961, commissions from a wide range of genres poured in: Goon Show silliness (It's a Square World, 1961), one-off pilots (Comedy Playhouse), documentaries (Terminus, 1961), kitchen sink drama (A Kind of Loving), quirky domestic sitcoms (Steptoe and Son 1962), classic serials (Oliver Twist 1962), teen films (Some People 1962), late night satire (That Was The Week That Was, 1962), outpost angst (Station Six Sahara, 1962), ballet (The King's Breakfast, 1963), science fiction (Doctor Who, 1963), psycho killers (Night Must Fall, 1964), children's adventure stories (The Moon Spinners, 1964), patriotic biography (The Finest Hours, 1964), big-budget musicals (Robert and Elizabeth, 1964), unusual love stories (Boy Meets Girl, 1967), acclaimed dramas To Sir, with Love (1967), allegorical social commentary (The Prisoner, 1967) and crime-caper movies (Only When I Larf, 1968).

 Grainer also worked with the instrumental group The Eagles, who recorded a number of his themes.

 Most of these projects required considerable research, group discussion, and creative team effort.
 They are only a small sample of work completed by Grainer from 1960 to 1968.
 He once indicated he felt a "trifle wistful" that so many people just associated him with the Doctor Who theme, the only tune in his extensive portfolio that had its sound dynamics realised by someone else – Delia Derbyshire of the BBC Radiophonic Workshop.

 The time-consuming work commitments eventually contributed to the breakdown of Grainer's relationship with his wife; he and Margot divorced in 1966.
-Later that year, he married Jennifer Dodds, a member of the cast of Robert and Elizabeth.
+Later that year, he married Jennifer Dodd (1944–2024), a member of the cast of Robert and Elizabeth.
 Their son Damian was born shortly afterwards.